Delia Larkin: Dublin Lockout

+Cultural Contributions

+Believing that trade unions should also foster cultural and social development, Delia Larkin founded the Irish Workers' Choir and the Irish Workers Dramatic Company in 1912.
+Through these initiatives, she organized Irish-language classes, drama productions, and music programs at Liberty Hall, enriching the cultural lives of workers and their families.

-She founded the Irish Workers' Choir in 1912 and set up dance, drama and Irish-language course in Liberty Hall.
-She also set up the Irish Workers' Dramatic Society in this year.
-However, in 1914 Delia Larkin was threatened with legal action by Lady Gregory for using her play, The Workhouse Ward, without permission.
+However, in 1914, Delia Larkin was threatened with legal action by Lady Gregory for using her play, *The Workhouse Ward*, without permission.
 Delia had hoped to raise money with the play to help victims of the Lockout.

-She left Ireland to work as a nurse in England before the 1916 Rising.
-She returned in 1918.
-After conflicts with the ITGWU she helped James and another brother Peter found the Workers' Union of Ireland.
+She left Ireland to work as a nurse in England before the 1916 Rising and returned in 1918.
+After conflicts with the ITGWU, she helped James and another brother, Peter, found the Workers' Union of Ireland.

-She was a committed suffragist and spoke out repeatedly to demand inclusion of female suffrage in the proposed Home Rule Bill.
+She was a committed suffragist and spoke out repeatedly to demand the inclusion of female suffrage in the proposed Home Rule Bill.

 Personal life and death

 In 1921, she married Patrick Colgan, a member of the Irish Citizen Army.
 When they moved to Ballsbridge, James Larkin joined them and lived out his last years in their flat.

 She died at home and is buried in Glasnevin Cemetery.